Light Induced Quantum Anomalous Hall Effect in Cubic Rashba Spin-Orbit Coupled Systems: Floquet Formalism

 where $\hat{d}(\vec{k})=\vec{d}(\vec{k})/d(\vec{k})$ is the normalized $\vec{d}$ vector.
 The $\pm$ indices corrrespond to the upper and lowe energy bands, respectively.
 The Berry curvature $\Omega^n_k$ plays a central role in the determining the anomalous Hall response of the system.
 In particular, the intrinsic contribution to AHC at finite temperature is given by,

 where the sum runs over the occupied bands $n$, $f^n_k$ is the Fermi-Dirac distribution function, and the integration is performed over the entire first Brillouin zone.
-At zero temperature, the Fermi-Dirac distribution function becomes a step function and AHC simplifies to a qunatized value: $\sigma_{xy}=\mathcal{C}\frac{e^2}{h}$ where $\mathcal{C}$ is the chern number of the occupied bands.
+The validity of the Fermi-Dirac distribution in the Floquet system is discussed in Appendix-C. At zero temperature, the Fermi-Dirac distribution function becomes a step function and AHC simplifies to a qunatized value: $\sigma_{xy}=\mathcal{C}\frac{e^2}{h}$ where $\mathcal{C}$ is the chern number of the occupied bands.
 The chern number is a topological invariant and defined as the integration of Berry curvature over the Brillouin zone,

 Here $\Omega_-({\bf k})$ denotes the Berry curvature of the lower occupied bands.